 - 1. Interior Property Lines (Side and Rear).
 Where the side or rear property line of a lot is common with another lot's side or rear property line, a wall or fence may be constructed along the common property line for purposes of property division or security. - 2.
 Street Side Property Lines.
 On a corner lot or reverse corner lot, where a side and rear property line of a lot is common with a side or rear property line of another lot, a wall or fence may be constructed along the street side property line.
 The area between the wall or fence and the sidewalk (or curb) shall be fully landscaped and maintained. - 3.
 Front Yard Walls or Fences.
 Within a front yard area, walls and fences up to 3 FT in height may be constructed along a front or street side property line.
-Walls and fences over 3 feet in height shall be set back a minimum of 5 FT behind a front or street side property line.
 The area between the wall or fence and sidewalk (or curb) shall be fully landscaped and maintained. - 4.
 Through-Lots.
 On a single lot having two street frontages, each frontage at opposite ends of the lot, for the purposes of wall placement, one frontage shall be a front yard and the other a rear yard.
 A wall or fence shall be constructed a minimum of 5 FT behind the rear property line.
 The area between the wall or fence and sidewalk shall be fully landscaped and maintained.